HumanBrainProject/neuroglancer-scripts/README.md

 Options FollowSymLinks
 RewriteEngine On
 RewriteRule "^(.*)/([0-9]+-[0-9]+)_([0-9]+-[0-9]+)_([0-9]+-[0-9]+)$" "$1/$2/$3/$4"

+# Microsoft filesystems do not support colons in file names, but pre-computed
+# meshes use a colon in the URI (e.g. 100:0).
+As :0 is the most common (only?)
+# suffix in use, we will serve a file that has this suffix stripped.
+RewriteCond "%{REQUEST_FILENAME}" !-f
+RewriteRule "^(.*):0$" "$1"

 <IfModule mime_module>
     # Allow serving pre-compressed files, which can save a lot of space for raw